nlhkabu/nlhkabu.github.io/_drafts/2015-01-06-implementing-django-formsets.md

 I also want:

 * The formset to be nested _within_ the user's profile form.
-* The user to add and remove as many links as they like.
+* The user to add or remove as many links as they like.
 * Custom validation checking that no anchor or URL is entered more than once.

-Django comes with a number of 'batteries included' formsets: there are [formsets for models](https://docs.djangoproject.com/en/1.7/topics/forms/modelforms/#model-formsets) and [formsets for models related by a foreign key](https://docs.djangoproject.com/en/1.7/topics/forms/modelforms/#model-formsets).
+Django comes with a number of 'batteries included' formsets.
+There are [formsets for models](https://docs.djangoproject.com/en/1.7/topics/forms/modelforms/#model-formsets) and [formsets for models related by a foreign key](https://docs.djangoproject.com/en/1.7/topics/forms/modelforms/#model-formsets).

 _This how-to, however, is going to focus on creating a standard formset using custom forms_.